 An applicant who applies for life insurance with a risky sport may have no change in their health class, and their rates do not change.
 This will depend on several factors that will have to be considered by the underwriter.

 Flat Extra Fees are another way your rates can be adjusted, and sometimes, in addition, the health classifications also.

-Flat Extra fees are a prevalent way the carriers adjust rates for applicants with hazardous sports.
+Flat extra fees are a prevalent way for carriers to adjust rates for applicants with hazardous sports.
 The flat extra fees are usually used for dangerous occupations, sports, and hobbies resulting in the insured’s death.
 This is accomplished using a flat dollar amount added to each $1,000.00 coverage.

-Remember that the flat extra can vary by the carriers, and the flat extra dollar amount varies with the intensity of the applicant’s risk in the sports.
+Remember that flat extras can vary by carrier, and the flat extra dollar amount varies with the intensity of the applicant’s risk in the sport.
 To give you an idea of what these flat extra fees cost could range from $2.50, $5.00, or $7.50 per $1,000.00 of the face amount.